autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/rosbag-replay-simulation.md

    ros2 bag play ~/autoware_map/sample-rosbag/sample.db3 -r 0.2 -s sqlite3
    ```

+!!! warning

-   > ⚠️ As the timestamp in the rosbag is different than the current timestamp in your system , Autoware will output in to the terminal some warning messages due to this timestamp mismatch
+   Due to the discrepancy between the timestamp in the `rosbag` and the current system timestamp, Autoware may generate warning messages in the terminal alerting to this mismatch.
+This is normal behavior.

    ![after-rosbag-play](images/rosbag-replay/after-rosbag-play.png)